komal-raza/30_Days_Javascript_Challenge/README.md

 <!-- Day1: Variables and Data Types -->

 ## Learning Achievement:
-By the end of Day1 Challenge, I understand:
+After Completed Day1 Challenge, I understand:
 - Declaration of variables using `var`, `let`, and `const` keyword.
 - Premitive and non-premitive data types in JavaScript.
 - Array is an object type datatype in Javascript because they have properites and methods like regular objects in JS.